 This gives you two things to consider before starting a newsletter:

 - What is your goal for your newsletter?
-If the goal is to create brand awareness, sending it to all of your 1st connections isn’t a bad idea.
+If the goal is to create a strong B2B brand awareness strategy, sending it to all of your 1st connections isn’t a bad idea.
 If your goal is to provide company updates and talk about the intricacies of new upgrades, well, you probably want to keep the mailing list to those that will find the info relevant.
 No one wants to be spammed with content that doesn’t apply to them, after all.

 - What does your LinkedIn connections list look like?
 Do you have a large following (to start a LinkedIn newsletter, you must have at least 150 first connections)?
 Do you have something to say that will interest and appeal to those connections?